 Since whale sharks, manta rays and basking sharks filter zooplankton from water, they are good indicators of microplastic pollution (Fossi et al., 2014).
 Indeed, examination of faeces from three Indonesian locations suggest an uptake of up to 63 and 137 microplastics per hour for manta rays (Mobula alfredi) and whale sharks (Rhincodon typus), respectively (Germanov et al., 2019).
 A much lower ingestion rate of 7 microplastics per hour was reported for whale sharks from Baja California (Fossi et al., 2017a).
-The ingestion rates of microplastic by basking sharks from the Mediterranean was estimated at 540 microplastics per hour (Fossi et al., 2014).
+The ingestion rates of microplastics per hour (Fossi et al., 2017a).
 However, the effect of microplastic ingestion is currently unknown.